 Ready for an even larger commitment?
 If you’re 18 to 30 years of age, you can become a Young Adult Volunteer and spend a year of your life in ministry and partnership at a site in the U.S. or internationally.
 People of all age are invited and encouraged to consider seminary.
 You can find information on Presbyterian seminaries here.

 You can also become a mission co-worker.
 Mission co-workers serve abroad in partnership with our global partners, working to make the world a better place.
 You can also help arrange a mission trip for your congregation or a group of friends who are ready to serve and learn in partnership.
 Our team in World Mission can help you get started.

 Not sure where to start?
 Call us!
 We can talk you through many more options.
-The receptionists at PresbyTel know lots of information about the Mission Agency and the church, and will be glad to talk to you.
+Our team of PresbyTel consultants will be glad to talk to you.